UtrechtUniversity/Workshop-IRAS/docs/hpc_on_lisa.md

 Rscript ./R/collect_svm.R
 ```

 Every job sends an email to notify you when the job has ended.
-In this email also the actual run time is mentioned (e.g. Run time 00:00:16).
+In this email also the actual run time (a.k.a. walltime) is mentioned (e.g. Run time 00:00:16).
+You can also check with `seff <job id>`.
 The run time of a job is pretty much the same as the run time of a single task.
 Because you have used 110 different processors for this job it is possible that you have your results much quicker than when you would have run them sequentially (which would take 6-10 minutes).
 This depends largely on how much time the job was in the queue.
 For such a short task you can imagine that the time in the queue is a very important determinant of the total lead time.
 However, if the run time of one task increases this difference will play a lesser role in determining the total lead time of the whole computation, and you can reduce the computation time e.g. by a factor of 10 - 100.

 The same considerations apply when comparing with the run time on your workstation.
 But even if it is not possible to parallelize a job or the run time on **Lisa** is not significantly less, it can be still beneficial to run jobs on a cluster as your workstation remains available for other tasks (e.g. writing an article or project proposal).
 This phenomenom is called **offloading**